geode-sdk/mods/mods-v2/undefined0.autocheckpoint/about.md

 Just make sure to hit that shiny settings button down there (once downloaded) to customise the settings to your liking.

 Happy Checkpointing!

-(the anticheat triggering even in normal mode is a known issue!!)